-Management Research Data Set (NPMRDS).
+The TTR measure assesses the reliability of roadways on the Interstate and Non-Interstate (NHS) systems.
+TTR is defined by the FHWA as the percent of person-miles on the Interstate/NHS that are reliable.
+Concerning freight, reliability is the ratio of the Interstate System Mileage providing for reliable TTTR.
+Data are derived from the travel time data set found in the National Performance Management Research Data Set (NPMRDS).
 Performance data for the measures for the region was obtained from NPMRDS.
 This data was collected by INRIX using a widget created for the Regional Integrated Transportation Information System (RITIS).
 RITIS is an automated data sharing, dissemination, and archiving system that includes many performance measure, dashboard, and visual analytics tools that help agencies gain situational awareness, measure performance, and communicate.
 To create a measure, the data from this is calculated by the University of Maryland Center for Advanced Transportation Technology Laboratory (CATT Lab).
 The RITIS widget is designed to provide historical data and baseline metrics.
 The metrics used are Level of Travel Time Reliability (LOTTR) and the TTTR Index.

 For the first four-year performance period of 2018-2021 state DOTs were required to establish two and four-year targets for the Interstate, but initially only a four-year target for TTR of the NHS.
 The statewide targets were included in the state DOTs' baseline performance period reports submitted to the FHWA by October 1, 2018.
 As with other performance measures, MPOs then had 180 days following to establish their own targets or endorse the statewide targets.
-The targets set by the region's three DOTs are shown in Table 17 for the TTR for Interstate and Non-Interstate roadways and in Table 18 for TTTR.
+The targets set by the region's three state DOTs are shown in Table 17 for the TTR for Interstate and Non-Interstate roadways and in Table 18 for the TTTR Index.